kavyav5/kavyav5/README.md

 ### Hi there 👋

 ---
-I am a futurist, AI/ML Enthusiast, and student researcher.
+I am a futurist, techno-optimist, and student researcher.

-- 🚁I have worked on projects for the Federal Aviation Administration, building solutions powered by deep learning.
 - 📚In my free time, I love reading articles in Wall Street Journal and MIT Technology Review.
-- 👩‍💻4 Coding Certifications, 3 Programming Languages, 2 Apps, and counting!
+- 👩‍💻4 Coding Certifications, 3 Programming Languages, and counting!

 ---
 ### 📝: My Projects :